← UAS SkyCheck|All Posts|FAQ

 Night FlightPart 107

 Can You Fly Drones at Night?
-Part 107 Night Operations Explained
+Night Flying Rules for All Drone Pilots

-Night drone flight is legal under Part 107; no waiver required since 2021.
-But the rules, equipment requirements, and operational considerations are specific.
+Night drone flight is legal for all drone pilots -- no waiver required since 2021.
+The rule is the same whether you hold Part 107 or fly recreationally under §44809: anti-collision lights visible for 3 statute miles.
 Here is everything you need to fly legally after dark.

 Remote IDPart 89